MVC Bundle and Minification at Sitecore

 - Web.config

-This blog is trying to show how to enable ASP.NET Bundle & Minification for Javascript and CSS.
+This blog shows how to enable ASP.NET Bundle & Minification for JavaScript and CSS in Sitecore.
+The following example is based on these technologies:

 -